sillycross/mlpds/README.md

 |  Lower_Bound (16M) | 5.28M op/s |      3.38M op/s     |     No Support    | 0.96M op/s |
 |  Lower_Bound (80M) | 5.06M op/s |      2.44M op/s     |     No Support    | 0.67M op/s |

+※ What do the numbers mean?
+MlpSet is only taking ~2.1, ~1.6, ~2.8 DRAM roundtrip time respectively, to perform a Insert, Lookup, Lower_Bound operation on a set of 80 million elements.
+Note that even if you could know the address where the answer is stored for free, reading it will also need 1 DRAM roundtrip!

-※ Unlike most of the known techniques to leverage MLP, which relies on batching/software pipelining multiple queries and can only process batched-read-only workloads, MlpSet does not make any of such assumptions.
+※ Meanwhile, unlike most of the known techniques to leverage MLP, which relies on batching/software pipelining multiple queries and can only process batched-read-only workloads, MlpSet does not make any of such assumptions.
 MlpSet can handle any mixed workload and does not require any "batching".

 ※ Actually, in the benchmarks, each query's text is XOR'ed with the previous query's correct answer.
 This means even the CPU cannot out-of-order execute across query boundaries, since it cannot know what the next query is until it correctly answers the previous one.
 MlpSet will be (slightly) even faster if this "forced boundary" is removed, but we believe this better reflects the reality where queries come in one by one.

-※ What does the above result mean?
-MlpSet is only taking ~2.1, ~1.6, ~2.7 DRAM roundtrip time respectively, to perform a Insert, Lookup, Lower_Bound operation.
-Note that even if you could know the address where the answer is stored for free, reading it will also need 1 DRAM roundtrip!

 * 64-bit integer key.
 Another data distribution.